 Most LWCBMN sampling is conducted at stations where water flow is continuously monitored by the Water Survey of Canada (WSC).
 By tracking flow online using the WSC's real-time data, the network can notify partners and citizen scientists across the watershed to ensure frequent sampling during peak flows.

-Sampling at these stations provides corresponding real-time flow data, allowing LWCBMN data to be used to calculate phosphorus loads.
+Sites with flow data can be coupled with LWCBMN data to calculate phosphorus loads.
 We need several samples throughout the season, corresponding to changes in flow, to accurately calculate these loads.
 Phosphorus loads can subsequently be used to calculate phosphorus export, based on the area of the watershed.

 Phosphorus load is the total amount of phosphorus flowing past a sample site over a given period of time, expressed as tonnes per year.
 Phosphorus export is the amount of phosphorus exported by each hectare of land in a year, expressed as kg/ha/y.